simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 <pre>
 OWNER	   TABLE_NAME				   MEG	  PERCENT
 ---------- -------------------------------- ---------- ----------
-BULK_LOAD  CRIME_DATA				  1672	      100
+BULK_LOAD  CRIMES    				  1672	      100
 </pre>

 So a 1.4GB CSV file has become 1.7GB of storage in Oracle.<p>
 <br>
 <H1>Copy Data From Oracle To Cassandra</H1>
-We now have 1.6GB of data in Oracle.
+We now have 1.7GB of data in Oracle.
 The next objective is to see how much space that 1.7GB occupies when it is copied to Cassandra, and what impact Cassandra on-disk compression and the new Cassandra 3.0 storage engine will have on those numbers.